Get the Product-Led Storytelling Playbook—Free

 1. It Ticks All B2B Media Funnel Boxes

 As noted earlier, going the media content route isn’t to appear cool or win badges for publishing Oscar-winning documentaries.
-You’re still marketing a B2B SaaS, and as such, all efforts must funnel into demand generation.
+You’re still marketing a B2B SaaS, and as such, all efforts must funnel into demand generation and capturing.

 Steps 1-3 of the framework ensure that.